 Assist other departmental academic staff, as required.

-Additional cross-functional and university-wide projects as assigned.
+Additional cross-functional, school-wide, and university-wide projects as assigned.

 These responsibilities require special knowledge of and compliance with the Family Educational Rights and Privacy Act (FERPA) and all federal, state and local laws, rules and regulations related to JHU.

 Five years progressively responsible administrative/academic experience, preferably in an academic environment.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.